 West End avenue, paving with Trinidad asphalt pavement, from Sixty-ninth to Seventy-second street.

-Ninetieth street, regulating, grading, curbing and flagging, from Tenth avenue to Riverside Drive (except between the Boulevard and Riverside Drive).
+Ninetieth street, regulating, grading, curbing and flagging, from Tenth avenue to Riverside Drive).

 Receiving-basin on northeast corner of One Hundred and Thirty-third street and Seventh avenue.